Richard Pitino: Minnesota

 On April 3, 2013, despite having only one year of head coaching experience at FIU, Pitino was hired to become the 17th head coach in University of Minnesota history, replacing Tubby Smith.

 On April 1, 2014, in Pitino's first season at Minnesota, the Golden Gophers defeated Florida State University 67–64 in overtime in the NIT semifinals, breaking a school record with its 24th win of the season.
-On April 3, 2014, exactly one year to the date he was hired, Pitino won his first NIT Championship by defeating coach Larry Brown's SMU team 65–63, securing a school record 25th win.
+On April 3, 2014, exactly one year to the date he was hired, Pitino won his first NIT Championship by defeating Larry Brown's SMU team 65–63, securing a school record 25th win.
 The win was the Gophers first NIT championship since 1998 - although that was vacated in 1999 - and their first "official" NIT title since 1993.

-Following a historically bad third-year at Minnesota, Coach Pitino orchestrated an impressive turnaround by improving the team's record by 16 wins, utilizing a revamped roster that included five new contributors.
-The turnaround helped earn Richard Pitino the Big Ten Coach of the Year award on March 6, 2017.
+Following a historically bad third year at Minnesota, Pitino orchestrated a dramatic turnaround by improving the team's record by 16 wins in his fourth season, utilizing a revamped roster that included five new contributors.
+The team's success helped earn Pitino the Big Ten Coach of the Year award for 2016–17.
 This was just the second Big Ten coach of the year award in Minnesota school history, and Minnesota's first since 1982.
 That season Pitino guided the Gophers to an 11–7 record in the Big Ten, which was Minnesota's most wins in conference in 20 years.

 On March 21, 2019, in the first round of the 2019 NCAA Division I men's basketball tournament, No. 10 Minnesota faced No. 7 seed Louisville, a school he previously helped coach and a program which his father Rick had been head coach of for 16 years.
 Minnesota defeated the Cardinals 86–76 to move on to the Round of 32.
-In the Round of 32, the Gophers lost 70-50 to 2nd-seeded Michigan State Spartans men's basketball team then led by Cassius Winston, who went on to a Final Four appearance after a 68–67 win over the 1st overall seeded Zion Williamson-led Duke team, which notably also consisted of Cam Reddish and R.J.
-Barrett.
+In the Round of 32, the Gophers lost 70–50 to 2nd-seeded Michigan State.

 Pitino was fired as head coach after his eighth season by athletic director Mark Coyle, on March 15, 2021, after finishing the season 14–15, 6–14 in the conference.
 Minnesota was the only Big Ten team to be winless on the road, going 0–10 in the regular season.